vrokad/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 .. rubric:: Prerequisites

-- Upgrade the software as described in `Update Software <hhttps://docs.qualcomm.com/bundle/publicresource/topics/80-70018-253/qsg-landing-page.html#update-the-softwarew>`__ before updating the Renesas firmware.
+- Upgrade the software as described in `Update the software <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-253/upgrade-rb3gen2-software.html>`__ before updating the Renesas firmware.
 - Connect the device to the Linux host through the USB Type-C cable.

 .. note:: The following procedure is applicable only to Ubuntu 22.04 host.
 If you are using a Windows or macOS host, set up an Ubuntu virtual machine by following the instructions described in the `Virtual Machine Setup Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-41/getting-started.html>`__.